Exploring New Zealand's World Heritage Sites

 Westland National Park

-Westland Tai Poutini National Park is located about half way down the South Island on the Wild West Coast of New Zealand.
-If its contrast you want then we have it in spades.
-Firstly we kayak Okarito Lagoon, this is the largest unmodified wetland in New Zealand, covering 3,000 hectares (7400 acres) of shallow open calm water and tidal flats and is surrounded by magnificent kahikatea and rimu forest.
+Westland Tai Poutini National Park is located about halfway down the South Island on the Wild West Coast of New Zealand.
+If its contrast you want, then we have it in spades.
+Firstly we kayak Okarito Lagoon.
+This is the largest unmodified wetland in New Zealand, covering 3,000 hectares (7,400 acres) of shallow open calm water and tidal flats and is surrounded by magnificent kahikatea and rimu forest.
 The area is so green and luxuriant that it has been often compared to the Amazonian rainforest with many species of ferns and mosses festooning the towering trees and wild orchids throughout its forest.
-But more importantly Okarito Lagoon is well known for its outstanding avifauna (over 70 species of birds have been recorded here).
+But more importantly, Okarito Lagoon is well known for its outstanding avifauna (over 70 species of birds have been recorded here).
 The lagoon is a common feeding ground for kotuku (white heron) and royal spoonbill, both of which breed in the nearby Waitangiroto Nature Reserve.

 Remnants of the last ice age (10,000 years ago) cascade from the Alps vast snowfields to valley floors, just 300 metres (900 feet) above sea level.
 Nowhere else in the world are glaciers in the temperate zone so accessible.
-At nearby Franz Josef glacier we can walk right up the the terminal face and at Fox Glacier we get right out on the glacier and hike a small section of the 20-kilometer (12 mile) glacier, set amidst the greenery and lushness of a temperate rainforest.
+At nearby Franz Josef glacier we can walk right up the terminal face and at Fox Glacier we get right out on the glacier and hike a small section of the 20-kilometre (12 mile) glacier, set amidst the greenery and lushness of a temperate rainforest.

 Lake Matheson (the reflection of perfection) is a wonder in its own right.
 The dark brown waters of the lake create the ideal reflective surface and by a beautiful coincidence, the mountains to the east are perfectly positioned to reflect on the lake creating a picture-perfect postcard reflection.